trevp/tripledh/tripledh.md

     ||               Concatenation of byte sequences
-    DH(X, Y)         The Diffie-Hellman or Elliptic Curve Diffie- Hellman shared secret between public keys X and Y KDF(Z)           A key derivation function suitable for converting DH() outputs into a session key
+    DH(X, Y)         The Diffie-Hellman or Elliptic Curve Diffie- Hellman shared secret between public keys X and Y KDF(Z)           A key derivation function for converting DH() outputs into a session key
-    AE(K, D)         Authenticated encryption using symmetric key K of data D
+    AE(K, D)         Authenticated encryption of data D using symmetric key K
-    AEAD(K, D, AAD)  Authenticated encryption using symmetric key K of data D with "additional authenticated data" AAD Signature(X, D)  Signature from public key X over data D A -> B: M        Party A sends message M to party B M*               Multiple instances of message M may be sent
+    AEAD(K, D, AAD)  Authenticated encryption of data D with additional authenticated data AAD using symmetric key K Signature(X, D)  Signature from public key X over data D A -> B: M        Party A sends message M to party B M*               Multiple instances of message M may be sent

+We use "DH" to mean the Diffie-Hellman algorithm over finite field or elliptic curve groups.
+We use multiplicative group terminology, but everything here applies to elliptic curve groups as well.

 Protocol messages are numbered.
 Messages with the same number can be sent simultaneously.
 Messages with a later number shall only be sent